opensearch-project/documentation-website/_data-prepper/common-use-cases/event-aggregation.md

 # Event aggregation with Data Prepper

 You can use Data Prepper to aggregate data from different events over a period of time.
-Aggregating events can help reduce unnecessary log volume and handle use cases like multiline logs that come in as separate events.
-The [`aggregate` processor]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/aggregate/) is a stateful processor that groups events based on the values for a set of specified identification keys, and performs a configurable action on each group.
+Aggregating events can help to reduce unnecessary log volume and manage use cases like multiline logs that come in as separate events.
+The [`aggregate` processor]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/aggregate/) is a stateful processor that groups events based on the values for a set of specified identification keys and performs a configurable action on each group.

 State in the `aggregate` processor is stored in memory.
 For example, in order to combine four events into one, the processor needs to retain pieces of the first three events.
 The state of an aggregate group of events is kept for a configurable amount of time.
 Depending on your logs, the aggregate action being used, and the amount of memory options in the processor configuration, the aggregation could take place over a long period of time.